raspberrypi/picotool/README.md

     rm       Delete a file or an empty directory on the block device. cat      Print contents of file on the block device. format   Format the block device.

+Use "picotool help bdev <subcmd>" for more info
 ```

 ### ls